MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-03.md

 Access to resources is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
 In the steps above, that role was the built-in [*Contributor*][12] role and it was assigned to the resource group containing the container app.

-## Create a code change to start Github workflow
+## Create a code change to start GitHub workflow

 In this section, you'll make a small change to your forked copy of the sample repository and confirm that the change is automatically deployed to the web site.